unifyai/orchestra/README.md

 ## Secrets / Environment Variables

-TODO: Tool to fetch them from GCP

-VSCode will load the .env file by default, but take into account that you might need to configure your IDE to load the variables.
+Use `.env.example` as the starting point for local development and create a local `.env` with the values appropriate for your environment.
+VSCode will usually load `.env` automatically, but you may need to configure your IDE or shell to do the same.

 ## Running the tests